 Considering how much involvement IT truly has within most companies, the department is often siloed, overlooked, and sometimes even ignored.
 However, security professionals, database admins, network managers, and other IT team members are critical to how a business runs in the background.
-By connecting their work with the often flashier development team through strategic collaboration, they are given the credit and acknowledgment they deserve.
+By connecting their work with the often flashier development team through strategic collaboration, you give them credit and acknowledgment they deserve.

 7. Increased Automation & Productivity

 DevOps can also deliver more automation in your business, making teams more efficient.
 Automation allows for faster development, QA, and deployment for both the system operations and development teams.
-This, in turn, further spromotes productivity across teams.
+This, in turn, further promotes productivity across teams.
 Just don’t over-automate – that allows critical bugs to fall through the cracks.

 Choosing the Right DevOps Strategy for Your Business